Becoming a better leader is the most effective way to boost team performance.

 While some people love playing get-to-know-you games and going to non-work-related off-sites, others who are introverted and/or prefer to maintain strong boundaries between their work and personal lives will resent you for forcing them to participate.

 Given this, how do you promote team bonding?
 Plan lots of simple, optional activities.
-Employees are 3.6x more likely to enjoy activities that are voluntary.
+Employees are 3.6x more likely to enjoy voluntary activities.

 Arguably, making team bonding optional aligns better with the affiliative leadership style since it encourages employees to prioritize their well-being while fostering stronger relationships with the team.